philippeehlert/part-up/README.md

 - Clone this repository
 - Ensure [meteor](https://www.meteor.com/install) & [node](https://nodejs.org/en/) are installed
-- Copy the file `config/development/env.sh.dist` to `config/development/env.sh` and fill in all the required credentials
+- Copy the file `config/development/env.sh.dist` to `config/development/env.sh`
 - Run `npm start` (in the root folder of the app)
 - App running at: http://localhost:3000/
 - If you want to contribute to Part-up please read [CONTRIBUTING.md](https://github.com/part-up/part-up/blob/master/CONTRIBUTING.md)

 ### Optional installation steps

-- If you want to do something with the icon, be sure that [imagemagick](http://www.imagemagick.org/) is installed (OS X: `brew install imagemagick`).
+- If you want to do something with an icon, be sure that [imagemagick](http://www.imagemagick.org/) is installed (OS X: `brew install imagemagick`).
 - If you want developer credentials (for an AWS bucket / Social login etc..) install [ansible](https://valdhaus.co/writings/ansible-mac-osx/): `brew install ansible` and decrypt `config/development/env.sh-encrypted` to `config/development/env.sh`.

 # Frontend